jctemp/master-thesis/chapters/background.typ

 Note that the hypothesis space expands with the addition of neurons and layers, as the increased number of parameters and non-linear activation functions enable a wider range of discoverable functions.
 We refer to the XOR problem @goodfellowDeepLearning2016.

-=== Gradient descent
+=== Gradient-based optimisation

+The neural networks have an internal state described by their weights and biases.
+Further, we denoted all learnable parameters of a network with $bold(theta)$.
+At first, the parameters are random, which we want to modify to meaningful values.
-Gradient descent is a numerical optimisation technique.
+Accordingly, researchers employed the gradient-based numerical optimisation technique.

-Given a neural network representing a function $f(bold(x); bold(theta))$, we aim to minimise the numerical output of a differentiable objective function $cal(F)$ @goodfellowDeepLearning2016.
+Given a network with parameters $f(bold(x); bold(theta))$, we aim to minimise the numerical output of a differentiable objective function $cal(F)$ @goodfellowDeepLearning2016.
-The objective function measures the output $bold(hat(y))$ based on domain-specific constraints.
+Recall that the objective function is the task the network aims to solve.
-Gradient descent computes the partial derivatives $nabla bold(theta)$ to obtain the change concerning the global function's output @lecunDeepLearning2015.
+One can compute the partial derivatives $nabla bold(theta)$ for the parameters $bold(theta)$, with respect to the networks output $bold(hat(y))$ and the objective function $cal(F)$ @lecunDeepLearning2015.
-Formally, the optimisation process can be expressed as:
+These gradients are then used to adjust the weights to optimise the objective function's output.

+For example, we can define the optimisation problem, as in @optimisation The optimal function $f^*$ is found by changing the parameters $bold(theta)$.
+The equation states that we search for parameters $bold(theta)$ that minimise the objective function over all data points given a probability distribution.

 $
-f^* = op("argmin", limits: #true)_f EE_{bold(x) ~ p_"data"} cal(F)(bold(x))
+f^* = op("argmin", limits: #true)_bold(theta) EE_{bold(x) ~ p_"data"} cal(F)(f_bold(theta), bold(x))
-$<eq-optim>

-The equation @eq-optim states that we desire to uncover a $f$ in the hypothesis space that minimises $cal(F)(bold(x))$ over all data points given $p_"data"$, a probability distribution.
-Note that the hypothesis space is a function space containing all sound functions with the expected mapping.

-The $cal(F)$'s exact structure depends on the domain and task we aim to solve.
-Further, the data can provide ground truth values that can be used during optimisation.
-Hence, we differentiate between two approaches for optimisation: supervised and unsupervised learning.
+$<optimisation>

+The quality of the found solutions highly depends on how well the objective function models the task.
+A poor objective function leads to poor results.
+Likewise, gradient changes that are too influential can cause the same problem.

 === Supervised and unsupervised learning